tmastrom/nginx-examples/README.md

 ## Templates

-The following templates show the structure of different NGINX configurations to illustrate the structure but are not actually working files.
+The following templates show the structure of different NGINX configurations but are not actually working files.

 - [Web Server Template](./server/)
 - [Reverse Proxy Template](./reverse-proxy/)